mdodovic/SymPyCAP/documentation/Documentation.md

 *elements* - arbitrary name for list of circuit elements (it can be any other word..)\
 *system* - instance of class Circuit (main class of the program)\
-`symPyCAP()` - this method initializes V to V$_i$, user defined symbols, creates MNA equations, for every element in circuit, solves linear system of equations, checks validity of every element.\
+`symPyCAP()` - this method initializes V to Vi, user defined symbols, creates MNA equations, for every element in circuit, solves linear system of equations, checks validity of every element.\
 Also, it can read replacement list for user symbols, for example:\
 `system.symPyCAP(replacement =  ["R1" : R, "R2" : R])`\
 `system.symPyCAP(r =  ["R1" : R, "R2" : R])`